Frequently Asked Questions

 the residents and their significant others/families get together for food)

 and non-residency directed gatherings.
-Residents meet together for social
+Residents frequently meet together

 We encourage you to read the biographies of our residents, which note their